IdleLands/IdleLands3/docs/API.md

 plugin:player:request:achievements |  | Request achievement data.
 Generally used only when looking at achievements. plugin:player:request:collectibles |  | Request collectible data.
 Generally used only when looking at collectibles. plugin:player:request:equipment |  | Request equipment data.
-Generally used only when looking at equipment. plugin:player:request:personalities |  | Request personality data.
+Generally used only when looking at equipment. plugin:player:request:party |  | Request party data.
+Generally used only when looking at overview. plugin:player:request:personalities |  | Request personality data.
 Generally used only when looking at personalities. plugin:player:request:pets |  | Request pet data. plugin:player:request:statistics |  | Request statistics data.
 Generally used only when looking at statistics.